 *K. Makekau-Whittaker, PhD—Kanaka Maoli education during the Hawaiian Kingdom period, Hawaiian language immersion education, Hawaiian culture and ceremony in language learning

-R. K. NeSmith, MA—language teaching and learning, communicative language teaching, incorporation of Hawaiian culture in language teaching
+R. K. NeSmith, PhD—language teaching and learning, communicative language teaching, incorporation of Hawaiian culture in language teaching

 F. P. Nicholas—Hawaiian language and culture, native Hawaiian language speaker from Ni'ihau